-Smooth, natural vocals are also imperative to any podcast.
-You want your listeners to feel as though you’re in the room with them and that they can clearly hear every word you and your guests are saying.
+Smooth, natural vocals are imperative to any podcast.
+You want your listeners to feel as though you’re in the room with them and that they can hear every word you and your guests are saying.

 Table of Contents